AREAS OF INTEREST:

 MANUSCRIPTS IN PROGRESS

 Henderson, Kelsey S. & Reveka V. Shteynberg.
 The impact of attorney credibility, expertise, and trustworthiness on plea decision-making.
-(In progress; Draft available upon request)
+(R&R; Draft available upon request).

 Shteynberg, Reveka V. & Alissa Pollitz Worden.
 Hidden decision processes: Modeling plea bargains in rural New York.
 (In progress; Draft available upon request)